olympum/olympum-draft/_posts/2017/2017-04-03-sayonara-linux-desktop.md

 What can I say?
 I am sorry.
 I am disappointed.
 I am saddened.
 I so wanted things to work out between us.
 I really did.
 I would have loved to be able to use a Linux desktop at work and at home.
 Every single day, every single hour.
 But I just can't.
 I can't afford to waste time trying to configure and reconfigure every single submodule.

 As for you Linux, it is not goodbye though.
 I will be hanging out with your son, the Linux server, of which I have had a really good experience.
-But when it comes to my desktop, I am back to my old Mac and OS X. Apple fixed my hardware issues with the Mac by replacing the logig board, so I will be selling my Dell XPS 13 and its docking station.
+But when it comes to my desktop, I am back to my old Mac and OS X. Apple fixed my hardware issues with the Mac by replacing the logic board, so I will be selling my Dell XPS 13 and its docking station.
 Sad, I know, but that's life sometimes.

 Sayonara, Linux Desktop.